00mjk/isomorfeus-project/docs/project_structure.md

 ### Project config directory
 my_project/config contains configuration files for the server and its services:
-- arango_config.rb - how to connect to arango db
 - iodine_config.rb - parameters for iodine rack server
-- owl_init.rb - configuration for opal-webpack-loader asset helpers